 Property and equipment are recorded at cost and presented net of accumulated depreciation.
-Depreciation is recognized on a straight-line basis over the estimated useful lives of the related assets.
+Depreciation is recognized on a straight-line basis over the estimated useful lives of the related assets ranging between 3 and 5 years.
 The carrying value of property and equipment is periodically reviewed for recoverability when impairment indicators are present.
 Such indicators include, among other factors, operating losses, unused capacity, market value declines, and obsolescence.